Flute

 Clarinet

-studied at the University of Music in Detmold with Jost Michaels and Hans Klaus.
-He was solo clarinetist in the radio-symphony-orchestra in Frankfurt and in the Staatsorchester Stuttgart.
-From 1995-1998 he studied conducting at the University of Music in Weimar.
-He worked as a conductor at the Staatsoper Stuttgart and worked with the youth orchestra of Thüringen.
-Since 1999 he is professor for clarinet at the University of Music in Stuttgart.
-He is juror in international competitions.
+Norbert studied at the University of Music in Detmold with Jost Michaels and Hans Klaus.
+He was a clarinetist in the Radio Symphony Orchestra in Frankfurt and hereafter employed as solo clarinet for twelve years in the Staatsoper Stuttgart.
+There he worked with many of the renowned conductors.
+He studied conducting at the University of Music in Weimar and he has worked as assistant conductor at the Staatsoper Stuttgart and at the opera in Ulm and he was chief conductor of the youth orchestra in Thüringen.
+Since 2000 he is professor for clarinet and chamber music at the University of music in Stuttgart and guest-professor in Shenyang.
+He regularly teaches numerous masterclasses such as the “Oberstdorfer Musiksommer”.
+He works as a juror at international competitions such as the Marktneukirchen competition or at the Deutscher Musikwettbewerb.
+Many of his students are in famous orchestras or are teachers or professors at Universities around the world.

-Norbert Kaiser works at the academy from September 1st to 10th 2023.
+Valentin Keogh works at the academy from September 10th to 17th 2024

 Piano